 The bank loans were obtained to finance the drydocking of certain vessels and to support the Group's working capital requirements.
-These loans are secured by certain vessels owned by the Group with total net carrying amount of P1,725.2 million and P1,842.7 million as of March 31, 2021 and December 31, 2020, respectively (see Note 9).
+These loans are secured by certain vessels owned by the Group with total net carrying amount of P1,583.2 million and P1,752.2 million as of March 31, 2022 and December 31, 2021, respectively (see Note 9).
 These loans do not include any financial covenants.

-Interest incurred on these loans is presented as part of Finance costs under the Other Income (Charges) account in the consolidated statements of profit or loss (see Note 19.1).
-The related unpaid interest as of March 31, 2021 and December 31, 2020 is presented as part of Accrued expenses under the Trade and Other Payables account in the consolidated statements of financial position (see Note 14).
+Interest incurred on these loans is presented as part of Finance costs under the Other Income (Charges) account in the interim consolidated statements of profit or loss (see Note 19.1).
+The related unpaid interest as of March 31, 2022 and December 31, 2021 is presented as part of Accrued expenses under the Trade and Other Payables account in the interim consolidated statements of financial position (see Note 13).

-13.3 Mortgage Loans
+12.3 Mortgage Loans

 Mortgage loans pertain to loans obtained by the Group to finance the acquisition of certain properties and transportation equipment.
-These loans bear average effective interest rates ranging from 6.50% to 17.00% both in 2021 and 2020.
-Interest incurred on these loans are included as part of Finance costs under the Other Income (Charges) section of the consolidated statements of profit or loss (see Note 19.1).
+These loans bear average effective interest rates ranging from 6.75% to 10.28% in both 2022 and 2021.
+Interest incurred on these loans are included as part of Finance costs under the Other Income (Charges) section of the interim consolidated statements of profit or loss (see Note 17.1).
 These loans do not contain any financial covenants.

-These loans are secured by certain properties and transportation equipment with total carrying amount of P359.5 million and P359.5 million as of March 31, 2021 and December 31, 2020, respectively (see Note 9).
+These loans are secured by certain properties and transportation equipment with total carrying amount of P247.6 million as of March 31, 2022 and December 31, 2021 (see Note 9).

-13.4 Lease Liabilities
+12.4 Lease Liabilities

 The Group has leases for certain offices, warehouses and related facilities, lots and vessel and vessel equipment.
-With the exception of short-term leases and leases of low-value underlying assets, each lease is reflected on the consolidated statement of financial position as a right-of-use asset and a lease liability.
+With the exception of short-term leases and leases of low-value underlying assets, each lease is reflected on the interim consolidated statement of financial position as a right-of-use asset and a lease liability.
 The Group classifies its right-of-use assets in a consistent manner to its Property and Equipment (see Note 9).